SerPanTeam/realtygram/combined-files.md

     return uniqueMessages.sort((a, b) => new Date(a.createdAt).getTime() - new Date(b.createdAt).getTime())
   }, [])

-  // Scroll to bottom on initial load useEffect(() => {
+  // Scroll to bottom on initial load and when new messages arrive useEffect(() => {
-    messagesEndRef.current?.scrollIntoView()
+    messagesEndRef.current?.scrollIntoView({ behavior: "smooth" })
   }, [messages])

   const handleSendMessage = (e: React.FormEvent) => {